collective-soundworks/soundworks/README.md

   - Processes initialization
   - Distributed state management

-`soundworks` can be extended with services to reuse common logic such as audio file loading, clock synchronisation, etc. Each service leaves in a separate repo for better modularity and to simplify version management.
+`soundworks` can be extended with plugins to reuse common logic such as audio file loading, clock synchronisation, etc. Each plugin leaves in a separate repo for better modularity and to simplify version management.

 ## Installation